 Do not attempt to use this equipment until you have thoroughly read all operating and maintenance manuals supplied with your machine.
 They include important safety precautions, detailed engine starting, operating and maintenance instructions and parts lists.

-- Do not touch electrically live parts such as output terminals or internal wiring. - Insulate yourself from the work and ground. - Always wear dry insulating gloves.
+- Do not touch electrically live parts such as output terminals or internal wiring. - Insulate yourself from the work and ground.

 ENGINE EXHAUST can kill.